storacha/specs/w3-filecoin.md

 }
 ```

-Aggregator MUST issue a signed receipt to acknowledge the received request.
-Issued receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that is run when piece is added to an aggregate and either succeeds (implying that aggregate was queued for being offered) or fails (with `error` describing the problem).
+An Aggregator MUST issue a signed receipt to acknowledge the received request.
+The issued receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that is run when piece is added to an aggregate and either succeeds (implying that aggregate was queued for being offered) or fails (with an `error` describing the problem).

 ```json
 {